 8. How much does a buyer pay in closing costs?

-Closing costs usually fall between 3–5% of the home’s sale price.
-In 2020, the national average for closing costs was $6,087, including taxes.
+Closing costs usually fall between 3–5% of the home’s sale price, which doesn’t include realtor fees.
 This payment covers several necessary items for the buyer, including:

 Depending on the location, closing costs might also include real estate attorney fees, pest inspections, or natural disaster certifications.

-Buyers can negotiate with sellers about who should be responsible for covering the closing costs, but be aware of seller contribution maximums.
+Buyers can negotiate with sellers about who should pay the closing costs, but be aware of seller contribution maximums.
 These guidelines limit how much a seller can pay for closing costs based on your mortgage type.

 9. How can I save money when buying a home?

-You can check if you’re eligible for financial programs or loans available through the FHA (Federal Housing Administration) or the VA (U.S. Department of Veteran’s Affairs).
-If you’re a first-time buyer, for instance, you may qualify for an FHA loan or a home buying program.
+You can check if you’re eligible for federally-backed FHA or VA loans.
+If you’re a first-time buyer or have less-than-ideal credit, for instance, you may qualify for an FHA loan or a home-buying program.

 If you meet the criteria for a VA-backed loan, you might not have to make a down payment on a home.
 You’ll also receive better terms and interest rates compared to most traditional bank loans.

-For additional ways to save, financial experts recommend saving up for a 20% down payment on a home.
-Doing this will ensure that you won’t have to pay for private mortgage insurance, which can cost anywhere from .3% to 1.2% of a loan’s principal balance every month.
+For additional ways to save, try to save up for a 20% down payment on a home.
+Doing this will ensure that you won’t have to pay for private mortgage insurance (PMI), which can cost anywhere from 0.3% to 5% of a loan’s principal balance every month.

 10. What is earnest money/hand money?